britram/taps-transports/draft-ietf-taps-transports.md

 with probe packets using the padding chunks defined the {{RFC4820}} are supported.

-{{RFC4960}} specifies a TCP friendly congestion control to protect the network against overload.
-SCTP also uses a sliding window flow control to protect receivers against overflow.
+{{RFC4960}} specifies TCP-friendly congestion control to protect the network against overload; see {{congestion-control}} for more.
+SCTP also uses sliding window flow control to protect receivers against overflow.
 Similar to TCP, SCTP also supports delaying acknowledgements. {{RFC7053}} provides a way for the sender of user messages to request the immediate sending of the corresponding acknowledgements.

 Each SCTP association has between 1 and 65536 uni-directional streams in each direction.
 The number of streams can be different in each direction.
-Every user-message is sent on a particular stream.
-User messages can be sent un-ordered or ordered upon request by the upper layer.
+Every user message is sent on a particular stream.
+User messages can be sent un- ordered, or ordered upon request by the upper layer.
 Un-ordered messages can be delivered as soon as they are completely received.
 Ordered messages sent on the same stream are delivered at the receiver in the same order as sent by the sender.
 For user messages not requiring fragmentation, this minimises head of line blocking.

-The base protocol defined in {{RFC4960}} does not allow interleaving of user-messages, which results in sending a large message on one stream can block the sending of user messages on other streams.
-{{I-D.ietf-tsvwg-sctp-ndata}} overcomes this limitation.
-Furthermore, {{I-D.ietf-tsvwg-sctp-ndata}} specifies multiple algorithms for the sender side selection of which streams to send data from supporting a variety of scheduling algorithms including priority based methods.
-The stream re-configuration extension defined in {{RFC6525}} allows streams to be reset during the lifetime of an association and to increase the number of streams, if the number of streams negotiated in the SCTP handshake becomes insufficient.
+The base protocol defined in {{RFC4960}} does not allow interleaving of user- messages.
+Large messages on one stream can therefore block the sending of user messages on other streams. {{I-D.ietf-tsvwg-sctp-ndata}} overcomes this limitation.
+This draft also specifies multiple algorithms for the sender side selection of which streams to send data from, supporting a variety of scheduling algorithms including priority based methods.
+The stream re- configuration extension defined in {{RFC6525}} allows streams to be reset during the lifetime of an association and to increase the number of streams, if the number of streams negotiated in the SCTP handshake becomes insufficient.

 Each user message sent is either delivered to